lochana-dineth/Data-Communication-Computer-Networks/README.md

 # Data-Communication-Computer-Networks
-Showcasing coursework and project in designing, implementing and comfiguring computer networks.
+Showcasing coursework and project in designing, implementing and configuring computer networks.